Pluto-XI/gpt-3-writer/README.md

 Write a list of short landing page headlines in the style of Apple for a startup that builds the following: {userInput}
 ```

+We had to set-up our front-end to call our backend.
+Without exposing any API keys of course.
+We have to set up a backend in order to call OpenAI securely.
+Setting up a server is a pain so we're going to be using <i>serverless functions</i> with NextJS.
+These run on the cloud on demand and we don't need to maintain our own server.